 Recognized as an effective tool for developing strategies for

-sustainable development, the LCA owes its success partly to the support of the
+sustainable development, LCA owes its success in part to the support of

 Ministry of Economy, Trade and Industry, which launched in 1998

 a national LCA project.
-This project led to the development of the largest
+This project enabled the development of the largest

 ACV database of the world, available since a few months.

-Japan is now one of the countries where LCA is the most used, in
+Japan is now one of the most widely used LCA countries,

 particularly in the industrial environment.
 The analyzes focus on a vast